 - damage brought about by excessive wear and tear

-While dental implants are a specialty in dentistry and not all general dentists have the background necessary to provide their patients with dental implants, trusted Chandler dentist Dr. Shervin Rahimi has the expertise and the right certifications to perform this complex procedure.
+While dental implants are a specialty in dentistry and not all general dentists have the background necessary to provide their patients with dental implants, trusted Chandler dentist Dr. Santoro has the expertise and the right certifications to perform this complex procedure.
 You can count on us to give you the right treatment plan for your case.
 Over the years, we have successfully helped our patients achieve smiles that are not only a vision to behold, but are also durable enough to continue the functions of a tooth.

 - They are stronger and more durable than crowns and bridges.